|

-From The Official Lamaze Guide: Giving Birth with Confidence.
+From Giving Birth with Confidence.

-- Seeking relief from labor pain without drugs protects your baby and your body from injury, helps labor progress, and facilitates breastfeeding, bonding, and other postpartum adjustments.
+- Seeking relief from labor pain without drugs protects your baby and your body from injury, helps labor progress and facilitates breastfeeding, bonding and other postpartum adjustments.

 - Epidural use increases the risk of instrument delivery and may increase the risk of cesarean.